-Quality Committees may be implemented at a variety of levels including program/service level, bureau level, and Department level.
-Quality Committees may be appointed by the director of the Office of QA and bureau commissioners (or designees).
-DHHR will have two main types of quality committees with multiple levels of reviews.
-The first are standard quality committees which occur on a regular basis, more specifically, monthly at the program, service, and workgroup lead levels, and quarterly at the department level.
-The second type of quality committee is considered a Performance Improvement Project Team (PIP).
+Quality Committees may be implemented at a variety of levels, including program and service level, bureau level, and department level.
+Quality Committees may be appointed by the cabinet secretary, deputy secretaries, bureau commissioners, or director of the Office of QA.
+DoHS will have two main types of Quality Committees with multiple levels of reviews.
+The first are standard Quality Committees which occur on a regular basis (monthly at the program, service, and workgroup lead levels; and quarterly at the department level).
+The second type of Quality Committee is considered a Performance Improvement Project (PIP) Team.
 The PIP team is formed based on identified opportunities and needs from established data review processes, when routine review, discussion, and action items are not sufficient to understand and/or work through addressing identified needs.
-The PIP team members will work collaboratively to establish plans and expectations for when the PIP need can be resolved and the team adjourned.
+The PIP team members will work collaboratively to establish plans and expectations for when the PIP need can be resolved, and the team adjourned.

-Quality Committee membership is expected to be cross-functional with involvement of people at multiple levels.
+Quality Committee membership is expected to be cross-functional with the involvement of people at multiple levels.
 Membership may include staff, providers, contracted vendors, other child-serving entities, and children, youth, and families with familiarity with the subject matter (as appropriate).
 Additional requirements will be considered when building membership teams based on relevant subject matter expertise.